secoya/ec2-autohostname/README.md

 easy_install barnybug-cli53-99dd79e
 ```

-The easy_install part is neccessary because there seems to be a packaging problem with cli53.
+The easy_install part is neccessary because there seems to be a packaging issue with cli53.

 ## Bootstrapping ##
 An installation script when bootstrapping is included, the only neccessary environment variable needed is `$imagedir`.
-$imagedir should point to the root of the bootstrapped installation.
+`$imagedir` should point to the root of the bootstrapped installation.
 You can use it with [ec2debian-build-ami](https://github.com/andsens/ec2debian-build-ami) by specifying the `--script` parameter like so:
 ```
 ./ec2debian-build-ami --script ec2-autohostname/install-ec2-autohostname
 ```

 # Usage #
-Simply specify a tag named _hostname_ in your AWS EC2 interface containing the desired subdomain as a value.
+Simply specify a tag named `hostname` in your AWS EC2 interface containing the desired subdomain as a value.
 When the instance is started the hostname should automatically be updated.
 You can also update a running instance by simply running /etc/init.d/ec2-autohostname manually.